eoftgge/soniox_windows/README.md

 // and you should to create new configuration file (soniox.toml), example in repository.
 // and run normally execution file. maybe, the antivirus will complain. it's normal
 ```

+If you have any problems, don't hesitate to ask in the Issues section